Blog

 The wrong filter

-85–95% of startup candidates are rejected based on a 5–10 minute pitch deck review.
+85–95% of venture candidates are rejected based on a 5–10 minute pitch deck review.
 Not on their ability to execute.
 Not on whether they are validating anything.
 On their ability to design slides.
 The cost of that confusion is enormous.

 Read article →